 Her Majesty’s Colonial Navy (South Australia) c.1899.
 See Cossum page 55.

 South Australian Militia Scottish Company

-The first Scottish Company, the no.2 Adelaide Rifles, was formed in 1866.
-The next was the Scottish Company of the S.A.M.F from 1899-1903, then renamed the SA Scottish Infantry until 1912.
+The first Scottish Company, the 2nd Adelaide Rifles, was formed in 1866.
+The next was the Scottish Company of the S.A.M.F from 1899-1903, afterwards renamed the SA Scottish Infantry until 1912.

 South Australian Rifles/Volunteers